 - Arguments defending rodeo

 VHS is opposed to rodeo because most rodeo events involve the use of fear, stress or pain to make animals perform.
 There is also considerable risk of injury or death for the animals.
-These risks and the suffering they endure are especially unacceptable, given the unnecessary and frivolous nature of rodeo as entertainment.
+These risks and the suffering the animals endure are especially unacceptable, given the unnecessary and frivolous nature of rodeo as entertainment.
 We have gathered considerable photographic evidence of animal suffering at rodeos.

-Virtually all animal welfare organizations in Canada oppose rodeo, including the Canadian Federation of Humane Societies and the Humane Society of Canada.
+Virtually all animal welfare organizations in Canada oppose cruel rodeo events, including the BC SPCA and Humane Canada.
 Rodeo is banned in the U.K., Holland, and several other U.S. and European jurisdictions.
 It is opposed by the American SPCA, the Royal New Zealand SPCA and the Australian SPCA.
 In Canada, the City of Vancouver and the District of North Vancouver have banned rodeos.

 Rodeo is not illegal in most places.
 However, if other animals, such as dogs, were subjected to the same treatment it is likely charges under the Criminal Code of Canada or provincial statutes would apply.
 For example, if a dog were to be chased at speed, lassoed, jerked backward and slammed to the ground it would likely meet the Criminal Code’s description of cruelty as “wilfully or recklessly caused unnecessary pain, suffering or injury to an animal…”